SCHOLARSHIPs

 Esch Construction Scholarship ($1,000)

-Supports a BIPOC student (Black, Indigenous, Person of Color) in a Career and Technical Education program.
+Supports students in a Career and Technical Education program.

 Fantastic Sams Scholarship ($500)